gjbplus/mapping-data/README.md

 ## Questions or Issues?
 Please use the [Issues](/../../issues) tab to report any issues or ask questions.
 Any feedback is welcome!

+## Week 1 exercise = Guillermo Jaurena

+1 - fork the github base material

+2 - git clone for local edit

+3 - edit in visual studio code

+4 - create a new file for the solution

+5 - New file is called week1-csv-to-json.ipynb